Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Econometric Methodology

-Following the résumé audit literature \citep[e.g.,][]{kline_systemic_2022}, we do not attempt to distinguish between taste-based and information-based sources of discrimination.
-As \cite{neumark_detecting_2012} emphasizes, audit studies identify differences in employer responses holding observable qualifications constant, capturing discrimination as defined in legal and empirical contexts.
+Following the r\'{e}sum\'{e} audit literature \citep[e.g.,][]{kline_systemic_2022}, we do not attempt to distinguish between taste-based and information-based sources of discrimination.
+As \citet{neumark_detecting_2012} emphasizes, audit studies identify differences in employer responses while holding observable qualifications constant, capturing discrimination as defined in legal and empirical contexts.
 Our estimates therefore reflect the combined effects of level-based and variance-based discrimination.
-Our objective is to assess how discrimination varies with job task content rather than isolate its underlying source(s).

-The theoretical framework developed in Section \ref{section:theory} serves as an organizing device that generates three qualitative predictions distinguishing evaluative discretion from competing interpretations.
+This limitation concerns the source of discrimination within a given job.
+The framework in Section \ref{section:theory} instead asks where discrimination concentrates across jobs.
+It generates three qualitative predictions that distinguish evaluative discretion from competing explanations for the cross-job pattern.
 First, subjective noise and objective precision should have opposite-signed effects on callback gaps.
-A generic screening-difficulty account, in which any form of task complexity widens discrimination, would predict both components widen gaps.
-Second, customer contact should amplify discrimination only in non-routine jobs.
-A pure customer-prejudice account would predict contact matters regardless of task content.
-Third, informative r\'{e}sum\'{e} credentials should narrow minority callback gaps more in low-discretion than in high-discretion jobs.
+A generic screening-difficulty account, in which task complexity of either type widens discrimination, would predict that both components widen gaps.
+Second, contact should amplify discrimination only in non-routine jobs.
+A pure customer-prejudice account would predict that contact matters regardless of task content.
+Third, informative r\'{e}sum\'{e} credentials should narrow non-White-male callback gaps more in low-discretion than in high-discretion jobs.
+These pieces are not equally decisive.
+The randomized credential test carries more evidential weight than the other two because it varies verifiable information within the job advertisement.
+The cross-occupation task and screening-text patterns are descriptive, and we interpret them as corroborating the credential result.